 Holding State Officials Accountable.

-CfA not only holds federal officials accountable, but also state and local officials to whom no one else is paying attention.
 As local news organizations face ever-deepening cuts in their editorial budgets, CfA tracks local and state officials whose self-serving actions may otherwise go undetected.
+Below are some of the highlights of our state oversight work.

-Recently, CfA has requested investigations of – and filed complaints against – state politicians who appear to have abused the power of their offices.
-In April 2017, we asked the Acting U.S. Attorney for the Western District of Missouri to open an investigation into whether Missouri State Senate President Pro Tem Ron Richard violated federal law by accepting a $100,000 campaign contribution in return for legislative assistance.
+In April 2017, CfA asked the Acting U.S. Attorney for the Western District of Missouri to open an investigation into whether Missouri State Senate President Pro Tem Ron Richard violated federal law by accepting a $100,000 campaign contribution in return for legislative assistance.
+Richard accepted the contribution from TAMKO Building Products CEO and President David Humphrey, just six days after introducing legislation that could derail a class action lawsuit that could cost the company millions of dollars.

-In February 2017, CfA sued Montana State Jennifer Fielder for failing to respond to an open records request relating to her work with the Utah-based nonprofit, the American Lands Council (ALC).
+In February 2017, CfA sued Montana State Senator Jennifer Fielder for failing to respond to an open records request relating to her work with the Utah-based nonprofit, the American Lands Council.

 As local news organizations face ever-deepening cuts in their editorial budgets, Campaign for Accountability tracks local and state officials whose self-serving actions may otherwise go undetected.